Topologization of sets endowed with an action of a monoid: The Zariski -topology on a -act

-\begin{remark} For a group $G$ endowed with the natural action of the monoid $G_p$ of all polynomial functions on $G$, the Zariski $G_p$-topology $\zeta_{G_p}$ coincides with the usual Zariski topology on the group $G$, studied in \cite{Br}, \cite{Sipa}, \cite{DS2}.
-By the classical Markov's result \cite{Mar}, a countable group $G$ is topologizable (which means that $G$ admits a non-discrete Hausdorff topology that turns $G$ into a topological group) if and only if the Zariski topology $\zeta_{G_p}$ is not discrete.
-Countable non-topologiable groups where constructed in \cite{Ol80} and \cite{KT}.
-For such groups $G$ the Zariski $G_p$-topology $\zeta_{G_p}$ is discrete. \end{remark}
+\begin{remark} For a group $G$ endowed with the natural action of the monoid $G_{p}$ of all polynomial functions on $G$, the Zariski $G_{p}$-topology $\zeta_{G_{p}}$ coincides with the usual Zariski topology $\mathfrak Z_G$ on the group $G$.
+In particular, for countable non-topologizable groups, the Zariski $G_{p}$-topology $\zeta_{G_{p}}$ is discrete, while for Hesse's example of an uncountable non-topologizable group $G$ mentioned above (in which the complement to the identity element is not algebraic), the Zariski topology $\zeta_{G_{p}}$ is non-discrete. \end{remark}

-\begin{remark} The Markov's topologizability criterion is not valid for uncountable groups: in \cite{Hesse} Hesse constructed an example of an uncountable non-topologizable group $G$ whose Zariski topology $\zeta_{G_p}$ is discrete. \end{remark}

-Therefore, for an infinite group $G$, the Zariski $G_q$-topology $\zeta_{G_q}$ is always not discrete while the topology $\zeta_{G_m}$ can be discrete (for some countable non-topologizable groups).
+Thus, for infinite groups $G$, the Zariski $G_q$-topology $\zeta_{G_q}$ is always non-discrete, while the topology $\zeta_{G_p}$ may be discrete (e.g., for countable non-topologizable groups).

-If a group $G$ is abelian, then the Zariski topology $\zeta_{G_s}$ on $G$ coincides with the topologies $\zeta_{G_l}$ and $\zeta_{G_r}$ and hence is cofinite.
-However, for non-abelian groups $G$ the topology $\zeta_{G_s}$ can have rather unexpected properties.
+If a group $G$ is Abelian, then the Zariski topology $\zeta_{G_s}$ on $G$ coincides with the topologies $\zeta_{G_l}$ and $\zeta_{G_r}$ and is therefore cofinite.
+However, for non-Abelian groups $G$, the topology $\zeta_{G_s}$ may have rather unexpected properties.